ferdouszislam/php-clean-code/README.md

 ### L: Liskov Substitution Principal

-all super class instances should be completely replacable by their subclasses can be acquired through an additional level of abstraction (addding another higher level interface/abstract class) see the traditional "Rectangle-Square" example: https://github.com/jupeter/clean-code-php#liskov-substitution-principle-lsp
+All super class instances should be completely replacable by their subclasses.
+Generally, this can be achieved through an additional level of abstraction (addding another higher level interface/abstract class) see the traditional "Rectangle-Square" example: https://github.com/jupeter/clean-code-php#liskov-substitution-principle-lsp

 ### I: Interface Segragation